irinayiwei/YouTube-Subscriber-Prediction/README.md

 ## Backlog
 **Develop Theme**:

-Optimally, this project will help stakeholders to:
+Optimally, this project aims to:

 - Predict the future subscriber number of entry-level YouTube channels
 - Identify mature channels with similar growth path for young channels